Babel Unbound: Rage, Reason and Rethinking Public Life

 Events and articles related to Babel Unbound:

 Colloquium: Public Life: Past, Present and Future.
 (7 August, 2020) This day-long colloquium took stock of new methodologies, fresh theoretical insights and new research in the area of public life, and its histories.
 The first session engaged with Babel Unbound.
 The second session focussed on interventions by Prof. Bheki Peterson on the Black Humanities in public life, while the third one considered contributions to an in-press book, Public Intellectuals in South Africa: Critical Voices from the Past, edited by Chris Broodryk, with essays by Chris Broodryk, Katlego Chale, Lesley Cowling, Luvuyo Dondolo, Rory Du Plessis, Carolyn Hamilton, Pfunzo Sidogi, Keyan Tomaselli, and Anna-Marie Jansen van Vuuren.
-See the full programme here.
+For information and audio from this event, click here.

 “A protest not yet understood” Sunday Times 16 August, 2020, opinion piece by Camalita Naicker on the anniversary of the 2012 Marikana massacre, drawn from her chapter “The Politics of Representation in Marikana.” https://www.timeslive.co.za/sunday-times/opinion-and-analysis/2020-08-16-a-protest-not-yet-understood/ or Access a pdf of the article here.